even13/bank-tech-test/README.md

 # Bank Tech Test

 This is the first tech test taken on Week 10.
 The test was about creating a bank account system that allows users to print their bank statement and to perform operations such as withdrawals and deposits (see the [Specification](#specification) below).
+I started off by writing [User Stories](#stories) for this exercise and by diagramming everything.
+However, this ended up changing while doing the project.
+I thought about the features I wanted to implement based on the user stories that I had written.
+Then I set up RSpec for testing, Simplecov for test coverage and rubocop as a linter.
+I made three classes, one that represents the account, one about operations (that adds the operations to a log) and one that represents the statement.

 ## Get started